Rhythm-Mondal/polux-server/README.md

 responses:
 400 Bad request
 401 Unauthorized
-403 Can not trash this file / folder
+403 Can not archive this file / folder
 404 Not found
 200 Ok
 ```